juliencarponcy/trialexp/workflows/README.md

 Since the workflow is based on snakemake, you can also use any of the advanced option supported by snakemake.
 For detail please consult the snakemake [documentations](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

+## Development
+The best way to start developing new script is by using the interactive Python session in VS Code.
+1. Open any scripts in the `workflow/scripts` folder
+2. The scripts are marked with [cell mode](https://code.visualstudio.com/docs/python/jupyter-support-py) `#%%`.
+Run the current cell by <kbd>shift</kbd>+<kbd>enter</kbd>.
+This will open the Python interactive window in the same folder as the script file
+3. Change the working directory of the Python session to the root folder of the project

+    ```
+    import os;
+    os.chdir('../..')
+    ```
+4. Execute and test your code by using the cell mode